pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 #### Filter specification

-A filter determines if a user may act as an approved viewer or not.
+A filter determines if a user may act as an approved observer or not.
 To facilitate more complex configurations which may be desired we borrow some ideas from the `where` clause used by resource rules.

 To make it more workable, the language has been slimmed down significantly to handle this particular use case very well.